 Clayton’s: This is our go-to spot for a nice dinner.
 We usually split the goat cheese, pesto, sundried tomato spread for an appetizer and I get the salmon (Can you tell I like salmon?).

 Crescent Grocery: It’s tradition and it’s your only option.
 Mentally prepare yourself for $6 cases of La Croix.
-There’s something to be said about limited options and a sassy cashier.
+There’s something to be said about limited options and overpriced sunscreen.

 On a literary note, I read two books while we were there: “Where’d You Go, Bernadette” was laugh out loud funny.
 I received some glares as I snorted on the beach.